 Q: Why should the Aboriginal and Torres Strait Islander People have a constitutionally enshrined voice in Federal Parliament while no other lobby such as unions and business organisations have?

 A: Because we are the Aboriginal and Torres Strait Islander People.

-Mr Mayor’s day job – almost ironically – is branch secretary of the 300-member Maritime Union of Australia in Darwin.
+Mr Mayo’s day job – almost ironically – is branch secretary of the 300-member Maritime Union of Australia in Darwin.
 He is a Torres Strait Islander born and bred in Darwin.